 - Create custom SPI slave hardware.

 - Anything else you can imagine that requires a versatile high speed serial memory interface.

 EEEmu SPI is easy to use as a simple drop in replacement for existing SPI EEPROM.
-It allows you to quickly and easily configure and load new EEPROM image files using a USB mass storage interface, to an onboard SD card.
+It allows you to quickly and easily configure and load new EEPROM image files using a USB mass storage interface, to onboard storage.
 Deep configuration options allow you to tweak the operation easily to support any brand or sized EEPROM.

 Level conversion supports open drain (pull-up) or active modes.
 Dual power supplies allow you to power it from the USB or SPI interface (even at the same time).

 All EEEmu code, documentation and design on these project pages are licensed under the GNU General Public License (GPL) unless otherwise stated.